blac2121/Bike_Route_Finder/Project_worksheet.md

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API to provide trail directions (bike API does not supply address)
 - Display data with trail description and surface-type
-- Search by surface type
+- Search by surface typy
+- Add second API to provide trail address (bike API does not supply address)
-- Use local storage to save user favorites
+- Use local storage to save paths users want to try

 ## Project Schedule